stackOcean-official/r-naive-bayes-showcase/README.md

 How to run

-Use this command to run the dockerfile in the background
+Use this command to run the dockerfile in the background.
+Note that if you localhost 8000 port is already in use, you need to choose another port.

 ```
 docker run --rm -p 8000:8000 --name r-shiny kisu-bonito